tchowdary/quick-note/README.md

 A modern, feature-rich web-based text editor with JSON formatting, timestamp conversion, and AI-powered text improvement capabilities.

+## Live Demo

+Visit the live application: [Text Editor](https://tchowdary.github.io/text-editor)

+No installation required!
+Simply open the link in your browser and start using the editor.
+Your content is automatically saved in your browser's local storage.

 ## Features

 - 📝 Rich Text Editing